Become a Futures mentor

 As a mentor you will:

-- Spend time working with two inspirational young people from your area.
+- Work with and make a real difference for two inspirational young people from your local area.

-- Develop your own coaching, communication and organisation skills.
+- Develop skills in coaching, communication and organisation.

 - Have a rewarding experience helping to address inequality in education.